nickycj12/hello-world/README.md

 # hello-world
 This is my first project on GitHub
-I just created a first branch from my master repository
+I created a first branch from my master repository this is a second branch